 2. Purina Dog Chow

-Purina Dog Chow may be one of the cheapest brands around, but there’s a good reason why it didn’t make our list of the best affordable dog food brands of 2020:
+Purina Dog Chow may be one of the cheapest brands around, but there’s a good reason why it didn’t make our list of the best affordable dog food brands:

 At best, it has low nutritional value.
 At worst, it could actually be harmful to your dog.